Frederick Joseph (author): Philanthropy and activism

-Frederick, a fundraising consultant, has raised more than $1.5 million dollars for various causes through GoFundMe.
+Joseph has organized multiple fundraising campaigns and mutual aid initiatives.
+He gained national attention for the "#BlackPantherChallenge," which raised funds to provide movie tickets for children.

+During the COVID-19 pandemic, he launched a rent relief campaign that distributed funds to individuals in need.

 Joseph is the founder of We Have Stories, a nonprofit marketing and fundraising agency that provides financial grants for those focused on representation and inclusion.

 In 2019, Girls Inc., in partnership with We Have Stories, raised more than $60,000 for girls to see Captain Marvel.
 Frederick stated that "Everyone should have an opportunity to see women in roles they can aspire to one day be, roles that show women as strong, smart, and bold."

 In 2018, Frederick Joseph helped raise $1 million on GoFundMe for 73,000 children of color to watch Black Panther at no cost to them.
 At the time, it was in the largest entertainment-related GoFundMe in the company’s history.
 The campaign tripled its goal in 10 days and included support from public figures such as Chelsea Clinton, J.J.
 Abrams, and Jemele Hill.

 In 2020, Joseph launched a GoFundMe campaign called #RentRelief in response to the COVID-19 pandemic.
 The campaign sent $200 payments to those who requested it.
 Joseph also helped raise $40,000 for New York City’s food bank network during that time.

 Personal life

 Joseph was born and raised in Yonkers, New York and attended Saunders Trade and Technical.
 He cites his maternal grandmother, Thelma Ford, as one of his writing inspirations.
 Ford was a short story writer who was unable to become a published author because of racism and sexism.

 Joseph graduated from Hunter College in 2012 with a degree in Political science and Creative Writing.
 After graduating, Joseph worked in copy editing and marketing, which led to his career as an author.

-In 2018, Joseph became engaged to writer Porsche Landon after two years of dating.
-They live in Queens, New York with their dog Stokely.